 By rendering two interval volumes at t=t1 and t=t2 extracted from the volumetric boundary into one image using the MIP technique discussed in section 4.3.3, we can see how the interval volumes move with the time steps.
 In this way, an important interval volume at a specific time step is brought to the forefront, preventing being occluded by the interval volumes at other time steps.
-Figures 17 and 18 show two interval volumes at t1 and t2for the vortex dataset and the Tapered Cylinder dataset in one view using the MIP technique.
+Figures 15 and 16 show two interval volumes at t1 and t2 for the vortex dataset and the Tapered Cylinder dataset in one view using the MIP technique.
 Here, yellow color represents the interval volume at t1, and red color is for t2.
 In the two figures, the interval volume at t2 is given higher priority.
+By comparing the images using MIP and the corresponding time-varying interval volumes, we can interpret the images of time-varying interval volumes well.